hannahdesmond/mastery-curriculum/chapter4/README.md

 </details>
 <p></p>

-> Notice that the interfaces of both instances of `String` and instances of `Integer` define methods for the message `+`.
-Notice, though, that `+` does quite different things in each case.
-What happens is specific to the object's purpose, and this is a conscious decision on the part of the program designer.
-More programmers want to stitch strings together (`"1" + "2"`) than want to add the numbers within those strings.
-So, Ruby designers chose to make the `+` method do different things for different objects.
+> Notice that the interfaces of both instances of `String` and instances of `Integer` define methods for the message `+`: even though `+` does quite different things in each case (for integers, `+` adds, for strings, `+` concatenates).
+Messages are interpreted differently depending on the kind of object being interacted with.

 ## Class and Instance interfaces

+It's easy to get confused between classes and instances.
+The simple solution is: Class objects produce Instance objects: they are not the same object.
+A God of Fire is not the same object as a lit match.
+A God of Water is not the same object as a puddle.

 Because Classes are different objects to Instances, they have different interfaces.
 For instance: `String` defines `new` on its interface.
 When called, `String.new` produces a new instance of `String`.
 This instance, however, does not define `new` on its interface, because it's not a class and so isn't responsible for creating new instances.